wttech/CQ-Unix-Toolkit/README.md

 Building an RPM package
 -----------------------

-Before building place `v1.1.0.tar.gz` file from above URL in SOURCES rpmbuild directory.
-The correct URL can be obtained from spec file from `Source:` field.
+Before building place `v1.1.0.tar.gz` file in SOURCES rpmbuild directory.
+The correct URL from which file can be obtained is defined in spec file in `Source:` field.

 Contributors